Open-Set Support Vector Machines: Related Work

 \citet{Scheirer2013} formalized the open-set recognition problem and proposed an extension upon the \gls{svm} classifier called \gls{svm1vs}.
 Similar to the works of \citet{Costa2012,Costa2014}, they move the main hyperplane either direction depending on the \gls{osr}.
 In addition, a second hyperplane, parallel to the main one, is created such that the positive class is between the two hyperplanes.
 This second hyperplane allows the samples ``behind'' the positive class to be classified as negative.
 Then a refinement step is performed on both hyperplanes to balance \gls{osr} and \gls{er}.
 According to the authors, the method works better with the linear kernel, as the second plane does not provide much benefit for an \gls{rbf} kernel which has a naturally occurring upper bound.
 A \gls{ova} approach is used to combine the binary classifiers for open-set multiclass classification.

-\citet{Scheirer2014} propose the \gls{wsvm}.
+\citet{Scheirer2014} proposed the \gls{wsvm}.
 The authors proposed the \gls{cap} model which decreases the probability of a test sample to be considered as belonging to one of the known classes when it is far away from the training samples.
 They use two stages for classification: a \gls{cap} model based on a one-class classifier followed by a binary classifier with normalization based on \gls{evt}.
 The binary classifier seeks to improve discrimination and its normalization has two steps.
 The first aims at obtaining the probability of a test sample to belong to a positive/known class and the second step estimates the probability of it not being from the negative classes.
-Product of both probabilities is the final probability of the test sample to belong to a positive/known class. \gls{wsvm} uses the \gls{rbf} kernel and also the \gls{ova} approach.
+Product of both probabilities is the final probability of the test sample to belong to a positive/known class. \gls{wsvm} uses the \gls{rbf} kernel and also the \gls{ova} approach and ensures a bounded \gls{klos} due to its one-class model.

-In \citet{Jain2014}, the authors propose the \gls{pisvm}, also based on the \gls{evt}.
+\citet{Jain2014} proposed the \gls{pisvm}, also based on the \gls{evt}.
 It is an algorithm for estimating the unnormalized posterior probability of class inclusion.
-For each known class, a Weibull distribution \citep{Coles2001} is estimated based on the smallest decision values of the positive training samples.
+For each known class, a Weibull distribution \cite{Coles2001} is estimated based on the smallest decision values of the positive training samples.
 The binary classifier for each class is an \gls{svm} with \gls{rbf} kernel trained using the \gls{ova} approach, i.e., the samples of all remaining classes are considered as negative samples.
-They introduce the idea of \gls{ccv} which is similar to the open-set \gls{gs} \citep{MendesJunior2017} we apply in our work, which we shall discuss in details in Section \ref{sec:grid-search}.
+They introduce the idea of \gls{ccv} which is similar to the open-set \gls{gs} formalized by \citet{MendesJunior2019}.
 For a test sample, \gls{pisvm} chooses the class for which the decision value produces the maximum probability of inclusion.
-If that maximum is below a given threshold, the input is marked as unknown.
+If that maximum is below a given threshold, the input is marked as unknown. \gls{pisvm} is not able to ensure a bounded \gls{plos} and, consequently, nor the \gls{klos}.

+Also applying \gls{evt}, \citet{Rudd2018} proposed a method purely based on Weibull extreme value distributions, named the \gls{evm}.
+Their method generates a distribution for each of the known instances aiming at a separation from instances of other classes.
+In a later step, those distributions are summarized aiming at a tight probabilistic representation for each of the known classes.
+Test phase comprises the verification of pertinence to each of those distributions and examples are rejected when they are outliers for every distribution.
+As \gls{evm} creates \gls{cap} models, it is able to bound the \gls{klos}.